-How to Extract Text from Emails Using GroupDocs.Parser in Java
+How to Convert MSG to Text Using GroupDocs.Parser in Java

 Prerequisites

-• Java Development Kit (JDK): Make sure JDK 8 or higher is installed on your system.
+• Java Development Kit (JDK): Version 8 or later installed.

 Setting Up GroupDocs.Parser for Java